albertoeisa/developer-test/README.md

 Clone your fork of this project to a development environment that can run PHP 5.5+

 Navigate to the directory you've just created and run `composer install`.
-If you do not have composer on your machine, you can use the version of composer included in this repository - run `composer.phar install`.
+If you do not have composer on your machine, you can use the version of composer included in this repository - run `php composer.phar install`.

 Start your server with the `public` directory as your document root.
 If you are using the built in PHP server you can navigate to `public` and run `php -S localhost:8000` to start a server.